ghosh-sarbajit/DifferentialPrivacy/README.md

-This reposetory contains an introductory slide to differential privacy.
+* This repository contains an introductory slide to differential privacy.